DavidLucha/ImageReconstructionNSD_Thesis/README.md

 #### Natural Scenes Dataset
 - To access the dataset please go to http://naturalscenesdataset.org/

+## Evaluation
+Evaluation code can be found in the following.

+#### net_evaluation_tabular.py
+Loads each trained network and calculates the metrics between each reconstruction and each ground truth image in the test set.
+The result of this is used with all_net_eval.py below.

+#### all_net_eval.py
+main(): runs the n-way comparisons for each networks test reconstructions study_1(): runs the permutation test for each participant on 1.8mm data.
+Calculates 95% CIs. study_2n3(): for each study it combines the accuracy scores across all participants (pooled; N = 6,976) and calculates bootstrapped 95% CIs.

+#### stats.py
+Runs the statistics for Study 2 and Study 2 (Wilcoxon and Friedman Tests)

+## Models
+Model details can be found in model_2.py and model_config_2.py.

 ## References
 References to literature can be found in thesis.
 Link will be added soon.